Northern Lights Visible in Montana – Where to Watch Near Billings

 - Don't trespass on private property.

 - Be patient.
 You might not see anything at first.
-You might see a bunch of meteors back-to-back, or you might have to wait a few minutes.
+Some people compare spotting the Northern Lights to whale watching.
+You might see a lot, or you might get skunked.

 - Let your eyes adjust!
 This means TURNING OFF YOUR PHONE.
 Sitting in the car with the dome light on basically guarantees disappointment.